The official blog of the Lung Institute.

 - Get there early!
 One of the easiest ways to cause a flare-up is through the additional stress of rushing and feeling late.
 Arriving to the airport early can help you avoid this undue stress.

 - Prepare the day before.
 Most airlines now require that you check-in ahead of time.
 At the same time, you’re also able to print your boarding pass early.
 Doing these things the day before will eliminate your need to the visit the check-in desk unless you’re dropping off luggage.

 - Remember security.
 Far too many people choose to wear their Sunday best and all of their accessories when they decide to fly.
 This often results in a long time spent going through the TSA checkpoint—not to mention additional stress worrying that you’re going to miss your flight.
 By keeping your clothing simple, your shoes easy to get on and off, and by minimizing your accessories, you are able to breeze through security and get right to your gate.

 - Consider your oxygen.
 If supplemental oxygen is part of your treatment regimen, be sure to call the airline at least a month before your trip.
 Chances are you will need medical documentation for the oxygen.
 Be sure to bring a FAA-approved portable oxygen concentrator that has a charge that will last at least 150% of the predicted flight time.

 - Visit the Lung Institute.
 The easiest way to make flying easier is by simply breathing easier.
 Traditional treatments for chronic lung diseases do not offer the luxury of actually improving your condition.
 In most cases, the treatments only serve to manage the symptoms.
-With new medical advancements like stem cell therapy for pulmonary conditions, suffers are finally able to start getting back to the hobbies they love.
-As it stands, stem cell therapy may be the difference between the vacation of your life and an unnecessary flare-up.
+With new medical advancements like cellular therapy for pulmonary conditions, suffers are finally able to start getting back to the hobbies they love.
+As it stands, cellular therapy may be the difference between the vacation of your life and an unnecessary flare-up.